imhicihu/Good-practices-on-repository-creation/Checklist.md

     - `To do.md`
     - `Bibliography.md`
     - `Links.md`
-* On `Settings`
-    - introduce the `Google Analitics key`
-* create a first issue
-* automatically it will generate a RSS feed.
+* create a first issue.
+Automatically it will generate a RSS feed.
 Copy the URL of the rss feed and append to [Feedly](feedly.com). _Caveat_: This step form a part of an inner project.
 More info can be found [here](https://bitbucket.org/imhicihu/rss-feeds-self-tracking-control-of-repositories/overview)

 ![rss.png](https://bitbucket.org/repo/AgG5e6d/images/2187833784-rss.png)

 * Choose which license fit the general purpose of the project.